SAP-samples/teched2023-AD263/exercises/ex6/README.md

 1.1.1.From the left-sidebar menu: select `Conditions` menu item, followed by the button `Create`
 ![](./images/ans-015.png)

 1.1.2.
-Fill in the  details to create the needed dondition.
+Fill in the  details to create the needed condition.
 In this use case it we need to create a condition so that we can filter out the events based on a particular `severity`.
 * Name:  `severityInfo`
 * Description: `EventSeverity set to INFO`
 * Label: `severity`